Back to articles

 Abvius is suitable if…

 Your organization is an NGO, a CSO or an international solidarity organization funded primarily by European institutional donors (EU, AFD, ECHO, bilateral cooperation agencies).
-You manage several grants simultaneously with strict compliance requirements.
+You manage several grants simultaneously and you want systematic protection against ineligible expenses.
+You want to consolidate the trust of your current donors to secure the next grants.
 You coordinate operations between a headquarters and field offices in several countries.
-You need an operational tool quickly, without a long customization phase.
-You are looking for a platform that integrates Finance, Operations and MEAL into a single system.
+You want an operational tool quickly, without a long customization phase, at a controlled total cost.

 The key questions for your decision